OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Freq-Tasks.md

 sudo systemctl stop gdm
 sudo systemctl stop lightdm
 sudo telinit 3 # use 5 to bring it back

+## On CentOS where systemctl is not supported
+# edit /etc/inittab
+id:3:initdefault:
 ```

 <br/>